Keynote Speakers - ICCFN 2025

 "TB"

-Dr. Sherif Abdelwahed is a Professor of Electrical and Computer Engineering (ECE) at Virginia Commonwealth University (VCU) where he teaches and conducts research in the area of computer engineering, with specific interests in autonomic computing, cyber-physical systems, formal verification and cyber-security.
+Prof. Sherif Abdelwahed is a Professor of Electrical and Computer Engineering (ECE) at Virginia Commonwealth University (VCU) where he teaches and conducts research in the area of computer engineering, with specific interests in autonomic computing, cyber-physical systems, formal verification and cyber-security.
 Before joining VCU in August 2017, he served as the associate director of the Distributed Analytics and Security Institute at Mississippi State University (MSU).
 He was also is also an Associate Professor in the ECE Department at MSU.
 He received his Ph.D in 2002 from the Department of Electrical and Computer Engineering at the University of Toronto.
 Prior to joining Mississippi State University, he was a research assistant professor at the Department of Electrical Engineering and Computer Science and senior research scientist at the Institute for Software Integrated Systems, Vanderbilt University, from 2001-2007.
 From 2000-2001 he worked as a research scientist with the system diagnosis group at the Rockwell Scientific Company.
-Throughout his academic tenure, Dr. Abdelwahed pioneered work on model-based design of autonomic computing systems and self-managing systems using controltheoretic techniques and model-integrated computing concepts.
+Throughout his academic tenure, Prof. Abdelwahed pioneered work on model-based design of autonomic computing systems and self-managing systems using controltheoretic techniques and model-integrated computing concepts.
 His research interests also include Cyber security and model-based self-protection, design and analysis of cyber-physical systems, fault diagnosis, modeling and analysis of discrete-event and hybrid systems, and formal verification.
-Dr. Abdelwahed has chaired several international conferences and conference tracks, and has served as technical committee member at various national and international conferences.
+Prof. Abdelwahed has chaired several international conferences and conference tracks, and has served as technical committee member at various national and international conferences.
 He received the StatePride Faculty award for 2010 and 2011, the Bagley College of Engineering Hearin Faculty Excellence award in 2010, and recently the 2016 Faculty Research Award from the Bagley College of Engineering at MSU.
 He has more than 180 publications and is a senior member of the IEEE.

 Our Sponsors